-The reason we don’t find carrot tops more often is because even after they leave the ground, the greens continue to draw moisture and energy from the root, so they’re removed to preserve the carrot.
+The reason we don’t find carrot tops more often is because even after they leave the ground, the leaves continue to draw moisture and energy from the root, so they’re removed to preserve the carrot.

 Judging by the looks of supermarket carrot tops, this might be a packaging and transportation issue as well, since they tend to be a bit raggedy by the time they reach produce shelves.

 Another reaction with similar symptoms is food poisoning, which is caused by bacteria or toxins.
-This may be possible with commercial carrots that have been heavily sprayed with pesticides (since the greens are most affected), but likely not a problem with organic or homegrown carrots.
+This may be possible with commercial carrots that have been heavily sprayed with pesticides (since the leaves are most affected), but likely not a problem with organic or homegrown carrots.

 Myth #5: But there has to be a good reason why we (as in we in the US) don’t eat carrot tops!

 I’d guess it has to do with taste, as the flavor and texture of carrot tops can take some getting used to… if all you’re used to are the tasteless, tender iceberg lettuces from the store.

 To get past the texture, the leaves should be de-stemmed and chopped up finely.
-Beyond that, you can use carrot tops however you’d like — and rest assured you’ll still be standing the next day!
+Beyond that, you can eat carrot tops however you’d like — and rest assured you’ll still be standing the next day!

 This post updated from an article that originally appeared on July 11, 2013.